willdurand/willdurand.github.io/_drafts/on-pretty-printers.md

 ### Describing different layouts

-The RHS is an `ArrowFunctionExpression` and we want its pretty output to be rendered differently depending on the print width value because such functions might have long parameter names, default values, etc. The idea is to print all the arguments of the function on the same line if the total width is less than
+The RHS is an `ArrowFunctionExpression` and we want the pretty output to be rendered differently depending on the print width value because such functions might have long parameter names, default values, etc. The idea is to print all the arguments of the function on the same line if the total width is less than